Last updated:

 Age Restrictions

-- You must be 18 or older to gamble in South Africa.
+- You must be 18 or older to gamble in South Africa — this applies to casinos, sports betting, and online platforms.

-- Licensed operators are expected to verify identity and age.
+- Licensed operators are required by law to verify identity and age before allowing withdrawals.

 - Using another person's account or payment method can lead to account closure and forfeited winnings.

-- Operators may request proof of identity, proof of address, and bank-account ownership.
+- Operators may request proof of identity, proof of address, and bank-account ownership as part of FICA compliance.

 Offshore Casinos